1dv023/syllabus/exercises/README.md

 ## Exercises
 ** OBS! many of the links and the videos points to the 1dv023 organization on GitHub.
 This the same course as this 1DV523.**

+The solutions may be done with a different JavaScript Style-guide then "JavaScript Standard" that you suppose to use.

 Exercises below are in separate repositories.

 The assignments are divided in to separate levels, A, B and C where C is the most difficult level.
 You should always strive to complete at least level A and B.

-As a registred student on the course you should have been given a exercise repo where you can save your solutions.
+As a registered student on the course you should have been given a exercise repo where you can save your solutions.
 This is up to your self to handle this.
 The course management will NOT check your exercise repo.

 ***